 Edmark Functional Word Series

 Teaching literacy is a broader way of looking at teaching reading.
-Reading is of course much more than just reading the words on a page but is about being able to use reading as a skill in everyday life.
-Here are some initial resources for literacy that you might find helpful I will be exploring it more in posts in the future I’m sure.
+Reading is, of course, much more than just reading what’s on a page.
+It’s about being able to use reading as a skill in everyday life.
+Here are some initial tools for literacy that you might find helpful.

 Paula Kluth has probably the most extensive resource of literacy through her books.
-Here are a list of several posts of hers focusing on literacy with autism.
+This post sums up her suggestions for addressing literacy with students with on the autism spectrum.

 Adventures in the ATC did a great blog post about The Oelwein & Broun method of teaching literacy that is worth reading in terms of teaching students with autism specifically.

-Superteach56’s TPT Store has a variety of resources to accompany the PCI Reading Program.
+Superteach56’s TPT Storehas a variety of tools to accompany reading curricula to give students with autism and other disabilities more practice.
+They provide practice building vocabulary as well as addressing sight word reading.
 Click on her name for a few related freebies as well.

 I wrote a post on functional reading skills that included some IEP goal / objective examples that can be helpful using some of my functional reading products.